canonical/mysql-operator/docs/how-to/monitoring-cos/enable-tracing.md

 juju switch <k8s_controller_name>:<cos_model_name>
 ```

 Then, deploy the dependencies of Tempo following [this tutorial](https://discourse.charmhub.io/t/tutorial-deploy-tempo-ha-on-top-of-cos-lite/15489).

-In particular, we would want to:
+To summarize:
 - Deploy the MinIO charm
 - Deploy the s3 integrator charm
 - Add a bucket in MinIO using a python script